willin/domain/README.md

 - Check whether the subdomain is available
 - Your site ~~must~~(will be nice to) have a Chinese translation edition
 - Already finish web site development, or supply an opensource project you want a site for
-- Illegal topics and politically sensitive contents are forbbiden
+- Illegal topics and politically sensitive contents are forbbiden (Short-link service, VPN, proxy, etc.)

 (Conduct domain name inspections from time to time, and clean up domain names that violate the above rules, have no content, and are non-open source related domain names)